Kwassui Women's University: Administration

-Kwassui Women's University is operated by an education foundation, Kwassui Gakuin, which also runs Kwassui Junior High School and Kwassui High School.
+Kassui Women's University is operated by an education foundation, Kassui Gakuin, which also runs Kassui Junior High School and Kassui High School.

 History

-The university's predecessor, Kwassui Girls' School, was founded by an American Methodist missionary, Elizabeth Russell, in 1879.
-It was recognized as Kwassui Women's College in 1919.
+The university's predecessor, Kassui Girls' School, was founded by an American Methodist missionary, Elizabeth Russell, in 1879.
+It was recognized as Kassui Women's College in 1919.

-In 1950, under the new education system, it became Kwassui Women's Junior College.
+In 1950, under the new education system, it became Kassui Women's Junior College.
 The university was established in 1981 and the graduate school in 1991.
-The name Kwassui Women's College remained in use until September 2010.
+The name Kassui Women's College remained in use until September 2010.